yedidyakfir/CMDRunAlgorithm/README.md

 - create a module script to run code, (the script should pick a function or a class to run using python -m)
 - create docs for usage in packge
+- The config is in a list and not hierarchy, is there a way to convert it?

+### Tests
+- add test for run function for use_config option